pha4ge/SARS-CoV-2-Contextual-Data-Specification/README.md

 ##### NCBI

-The entire collection os submission protocols is available as a workflow at protocols.io under the DOI [dx.doi.org/10.17504/protocols.io.bsypnfvn](http://dx.doi.org/10.17504/protocols.io.bsypnfvn).
-This workflow provides an overview on the metadata specification recommend for SARS-CoV-2 sequence data and a series of protocols outlining the steps for NCBI submission.
+The entire collection of submission protocols is available as a workflow at protocols.io under the DOI [dx.doi.org/10.17504/protocols.io.bsypnfvn](http://dx.doi.org/10.17504/protocols.io.bsypnfvn).
+This workflow includes the following individual protocols:

-Three separate protocols are included:
+1. **PHA4GE contextual metadata SOP**
+This SOP provides users with step-by-step instructions for populating the collection template.
+The SOP is available in protocols.io under the DOI [dx.doi.org/10.17504/protocols.io.btpznmp6](https://dx.doi.org/10.17504/protocols.io.btpznmp6)

-1. **Overview of NCBI's submission process and the metadata required** Provides an overview of the submission process and includes a brief training video.
+2. **Overview of NCBI's submission process and the metadata required** Provides an overview of the submission process and includes a brief training video.
 The protocol is available at protocols.io under the DOI [dx.doi.org/10.17504/protocols.io.bsbpnamn](https://dx.doi.org/10.17504/protocols.io.bsbpnamn).

-2. **SARS-CoV-2 NCBI submission protocol: SRA, BioSample, and BioProject** Step-by-step instructions for establishing a new NCBI laboratory submission account and for creating and linking a new BioProject to an existing umbrella effort.
-SARS-CoV-2 raw data submission to SRA (Sequence Read Archive) and metadata to BioSample.
+3. **SARS-CoV-2 NCBI submission protocol: SRA, BioSample, and BioProject** Step-by-step instructions for establishing a new NCBI laboratory submission account, creating and linking a new BioProject to an existing umbrella effort, and submitting raw sequence data with assocated metadata to SRA and BioSample.
 The protocol is available at protocols.io under the DOI [dx.doi.org/10.17504/protocols.io.bsypnfvn](https://dx.doi.org/10.17504/protocols.io.bsypnfvn).

-3. **SARS-CoV-2 NCBI consensus submission protocol: GenBank**
-Required: established BioProject and BioSamples.
-Submit SARS-CoV-2 assemblies to NCBI GenBank, linking to existing BioProject, BioSamples, and raw data.
+4. **SARS-CoV-2 NCBI consensus submission protocol: GenBank** Step-by-step instructions for submitting SARS-CoV-2 consensus sequencing to NCBI GenBank and linking to existing BioProject, BioSamples, and raw data.
 The protocol is available at protocols.io under the DOI [dx.doi.org/10.17504/protocols.io.bid7ka9n](https://dx.doi.org/10.17504/protocols.io.bid7ka9n).

 ##### ENA

-The entire collection os submission protocols is available as a workflow at protocols.io under the DOI []().
+The entire collection os submission protocols is available as a workflow at protocols.io under the DOI [dx.doi.org/10.17504/protocols.io.buqnnvve](https://dx.doi.org/10.17504/protocols.io.buqnnvve).

 Three separate protocols are included: